wazuh/wazuh-documentation/source/installation-guide/optional-configurations/searchguard.rst

 Regardless of what authentication method you use, the basic flow is as follows:

 - A user wants to access an Elasticsearch cluster, for example by issuing a simple query.

 - Search Guard retrieves the user’s credentials from the request

     - How the credentials are retrieved depends on the authentication method.
 For example, they can be extracted from HTTP Basic Authentication headers, from a JSON web token or from a Kerberos ticket.

 - Search Guard authenticates the credentials against the configured authentication backend(s).

 - Search Guard authorizes the user by retrieving a list of the user’s roles from the configured authorization backend

     - Roles retrieved from authorization backends are called backend roles.

     - For example, roles can be fetched from LDAP/AD, from a JSON web token or from the Search Guard internal user database.

 - Search Guard maps the user and backend roles to Search Guard roles.

 - Search Guard determines the permissions associated with the Search Guard role and decides whether the action the user wants to perform is allowed or not.

-- If your are using Document- and Field-Level-Security, you can also apply more fine grained permissions based on documents and individual fields.
+- If your are using document and field level security, you can also apply more fine grained permissions based on documents and individual fields.

 Setting up Search Guard for Logstash
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^